OpenEvalProject/evals/manuscripts/elife-100840/v1/manuscript.md

 The leave-one-out analysis (Figure 8e left) shows that most covariates have low unique contribution to the predictive power.
 This is because many covariates are correlated and are capable of capturing variance in the neural activity even if one of the covariates is dropped (See behavioral raster plots in Figure 8c).
 According to the leave-group-out analysis (Figure 8e right), the ‘movement’ covariates as a group have the highest unique contribution to the model’s performance while the task-related and electrophysiological variables have close-to-zero unique contribution.
 Most importantly, the leave-one-out analysis shows that lab and session IDs, conditioning on the covariates listed in Table 2, have close to zero effect sizes, indicating that within-lab and between-lab random effects are small and comparable.

-## Decodability of task variables is consistent across labs, but varies by brain region
+### Decodability of task variables is consistent across labs, but varies by brain region

 The previous sections addressed whether task modulation of neural activity is consistent across labs from an encoding perspective.
 In this section, we explored the consistency in population-level representation of task variables across labs from a decoding perspective.
 The analysis consists of two parts: first, we decoded selected task variables—choice, stimulus side, reward, and wheel speed—using population activity from five brain regions (PO, LP, DG, CA1, and VISa/am) across individual probe insertions.
 Second, we conducted statistical tests to determine whether the decodability of task variables is comparable across labs.

 We used the multi-animal, across-region reduced-rank decoder introduced in Zhang et al., 2024.
 We performed fivefold cross-validation and adjusted for chance-level decoding scores for each task variable.
 For choice, stimulus side, and reward, we calculated chance-level accuracy by decoding based on the majority class in the training data and then subtracting this from the observed accuracy.
-For wheel speed, we report the single-trial R2, which measures prediction quality by first calculating the trial-average behavior across choice, stimulus side, and reward conditions, and then subtracting these averages from the observed behavior.
+For wheel speed, we report the single-trial $R^{2}$, which measures prediction quality by first calculating the trial-average behavior across choice, stimulus side, and reward conditions, and then subtracting these averages from the observed behavior.
 This approach adjusts for chance-level decoding by implicitly assuming that the condition-specific trial averages can serve as the chance-level prediction.

 Given the decoding scores over chance level, we performed statistical tests to assess the consistency of task variable decodability across labs and regions.
 To assess whether there are significant differences in mean decoding scores across different labs, we performed a one-way ANOVA test Figure 9a; the adjusted significance level is 0.01 after multiple-comparison correction.
 No statistically significant differences in decoding scores were apparent for any region or variable.
 This suggests that the decodability of task variables from populations is generally comparable across different labs.
 We then evaluated task-specific decoding performance categorized by region and lab, accounting for the number of neurons (Figure 9b).
 No clustering of decoding scores based on lab identities was apparent.
 We then performed a quantitative test by decoding lab and region identity using both decoding scores and the number of units as covariates.
 We conducted a permutation test with 5000 permutations and used a support vector classifier (again with an adjusted significance level of 0.01 after multiple-comparison correction).
 We could accurately determine region identity based on decoding scores and unit counts, as evidenced by macro F1 scores that exceed chance levels and significant p-values.
 In contrast, lab identity is less decodable than region identity, with F1 scores near chance.
 This implies that, after accounting for the number of neurons, the decodability of task variables from populations remains comparable across different labs.

 ![Figure 9.](https://cdn.elifesciences.org/articles/100840/elife-100840-fig9-v1.jpg)

 **Figure 9.:** (a) Task-specific decoding performance per region with per session results.
-The decoding scores over chance level for choice, stimulus side, and reward represent decoding accuracy, while the score for wheel speed is measured in  units.
+The decoding scores over chance level for choice, stimulus side, and reward represent decoding accuracy, while the score for wheel speed is measured in $R^{2}$ units.
 Each dot indicates the decoding performance for a single insertion, color-coded by lab identity.
 A one-way ANOVA is conducted to determine if there are significant differences in mean decoding scores across labs.
 The F-statistic and p-value are reported.
-After multi-comparison correction, the reported p-values reveal no statistically significant differences in decoding scores across labs.
-(R2b) The scatter plot shows the decoding score over chance level plotted against the number of neurons used.
+After multi-comparison correction, the reported p-values reveal no statistically significant differences in decoding scores across labs. (b) The scatter plot shows the decoding score over chance level plotted against the number of neurons used.
 Each dot represents a single insertion, color-coded by the region (top) and lab (bottom) identity.
-The scores for choice, stimulus side, and reward represent decoding accuracy, while the score for wheel speed is measured in  units.
+The scores for choice, stimulus side, and reward represent decoding accuracy, while the score for wheel speed is measured in $R^{2}$ units.
 We conduct a quantitative test of the decodability of lab and region identity using decoding scores and the number of units as covariates.
 A support vector classifier is used, and a permutation test with 5000 permutations is applied.
 We report the macro F1 scores and p-values from the permutation test.
-After multiple-comparison correction, lab identity is less decodable than region identity, and its observed decodability may occur by chance.R2
+After multiple-comparison correction, lab identity is less decodable than region identity, and its observed decodability may occur by chance.

 ## Discussion